eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 - **Security and Efficiency**: This transition not only aims to enhance the security of the Ethereum network by making it more decentralized but also significantly reduces its energy consumption, addressing one of the major criticisms of traditional PoW systems.

 - **New Consensus Mechanism**: The consensus under PoS is achieved through a combination of staking, attestation by validators, and algorithms that randomly select block proposers and committees to ensure the network remains secure and transactions are processed efficiently.

+### Beacon Chain Introduction
+The Beacon Chain plays a crucial role in managing the PoS consensus.
+It oversees validators who propose and attest to new blocks, ensuring the network’s integrity and security.
+Validators are selected based on a number of criteria, one of them being the amount of ETH they stake, which also acts as collateral against dishonest behavior.
+Some high level responsibilities of validators are:

+- **Staking ETH**: Validators must stake a minimum of 32 ETH to participate.
+- **Proposing Blocks**: A Validator is randomly selected to propose a new block.
+They must construct valid blocks and broadcast them to the network
+- **Attesting Blocks**: Validators attest to the validity of blocks proposed by others.
+Attestations are essentially votes on the validity of the blocks, ensuring consensus.
+- **Rewards and Penalties**: Validators earn rewards for honest participation and face slashing penalties for malicious actions or inactivity.
+- **Participating in Consensus**: Validators participate in consensus by voting on the state of the blockchain at regular intervals, helping to finalize the blockchain's state.

 The Paris hard fork was a pivotal event in Ethereum's history, setting the stage for more scalable, sustainable, and secure operations.
 It represents Ethereum's commitment to innovation and its responsiveness to the broader societal concerns about the environmental impact of cryptocurrency mining.